Why the Software QA Order and Guide Were Developed

 - A process that will track continuous improvements and initiatives in software technology.
 This information will be used as a basis for maintaining safety software and will be shared across the complex.

+One of the outcomes of the Implementation Plan was the development and issuance of the DOE SQA Order and Guide.
 Another outcome was the establishment of the DOE Safety Software Central Registry.

 A progress report on the work being done to improve accident analysis software in response to the Recommendation 2002-1 was presented at the 2005 Safety Analysis Working Group workshop held in Santa Fe, New Mexico.